If you are searching for light color best for plants growth, you have stumbled upon the right post.

 The light’s wavelength determines the color: the higher the wavelength, the hotter the color (Red), and the lower the wavelength, the colder the color (Blue or Violet).

 Let us look at different light spectrum colors and how they impact the plant’s growth.

 1. Violet (380-430nm)

 Violet has the shortest wavelength but relatively high energy compared to other colors in the spectrum.

 The wavelength ranges from 380nm to 430nm.
-When combined with blue and red light colors, it helps the plant attain its color and aroma.
+Combined with blue and red light colors, it helps the plant attain its color and aroma.

-The higher amount of energy emitted by violet color helps enhance plant color, fruiting, and vegetable.
+The higher energy emitted by violet color helps enhance plant color, fruiting, and vegetable.

 Moreover, it may help enhance the flavor and the number of antioxidants in the plant stems.